-Mythologica: An Encyclopedia of gods, monsters and mortals from ancient Greek (Wide Eyed) – Dr Stephen P. Kershaw and Victoria Topping
+Mythologica: An Encyclopedia of gods, monsters and mortals from ancient Greek – Dr Stephen P. Kershaw and Victoria Topping

 Visually striking and easily understandable for kids, this is a great introduction to Greek Mythology.